Detecting Adversarial Attacks On Audiovisual Speech Recognition

 \subsection{Sentence-level Speech Recognition}

+In this section we consider two types of attacks on continuous speech recognition: 1) partially targeted attacks, where the WER between the transcribed result and target phrase is up to 50\%, and 2) fully targets attacks where the goal of the attack is that the transcribed result is the same as the desired target phrase (WER = 0\%).
+We also limit the values of $\epsilon^V$ to 4 and 8 since $\epsilon^V$ = 16 results in very perceptible adversarial examples especially in the case of fully targeted attacks.

-Detection results for fully targeted attacks on sentence-level speech recognition, i.e., the goal of the attack is that the transcribed result is the same as the desired target phrase, are shown in Table \ref{result:sentenceLevel_a1024v16}.
-It is clear that the attack is almost always successful no matter what the target sentence is, more than 92\% of the examples are transcribed as the target phrase.
-At the same time the detection rates are quite high with an AUC between 0.93 and 0.97 and an $F_1$ score between 0.81 and 0.86.
-We also observe that the maximum distortions applied to the audio and video signals are similar in most cases.
+Average detection results over 10 utterances for partially targeted attacks on sentence-level speech recognition are shown in Table \ref{result:sentenceLevel_differerent configurations}.
+It is clear that the success rate is pretty high, over 90\% in most cases.
+Only when $\epsilon^A$ is 256 and $\epsilon^V$ is 4 then the attack is much less successful with a success rate of 42\%.
+At the same time the detection rates are quite high for most combinations of the two thresholds, varying between 0.74 and 0.84 for AUC and 0.68 to 0.75 for F1 score.

-We also consider another scenario where the WER between the transcribed results and target phrases is up to 50\%.
-Results are shown in Table \ref{result:sentenceLevel_50percent_a1024v16}.
-In this case the attack is always successful.
+Average detection results over 10 utterances for fully targeted attacks on sentence-level speech recognition are shown in Table \ref{result:sentenceLevel_fully_differerent configurations}.
+In this case the success rates are much lower than the partially targeted attack due to the difficulty of the task.
+Relatively high success rates are observed when $\epsilon^V$ is either 4 or 8 and $\epsilon^A$ is 1024 which results in more perceptible adversarial examples.